Enfield Number 5 Jungle Rifle Replacement Stock

 Click Here for a matching handguard.

 Replacement stocks are in very high demand.
 Generally, stocks and forends in standard grade walnut will ship within two-four weeks.
 At times, a stock or forend may need to be cut.
 Depending on the season these may take several more weeks to cut.
 We do not have an electronic inventory with the shop and they can sell out very quickly from one day to the next.
-Please be patient, as many of our custom products that need to be crafted, ship times may run up to 6-8 weeks.
+Please be patient, as with many of our custom products that need to be crafted, ship times may run up to 6-8 weeks.
 This is a small family shop, one of only a few left doing replacement stocks.

 Higher grades and different custom woods are available.